Allied Health Sciences

 Stephanie earned her Bachelor of Science Degree in Therapeutic Recreation from Grand Valley State University.
 Her Master’s Degree, also from Grand Valley State University, is in Public Administration with an emphasis in Health Administration.
 Stephanie is a Certified Therapeutic Recreation Specialist (CTRS) and is a member of the Michigan Therapeutic Recreation Association (MTRA).
 Her interests include program development, quality improvement, and innovative learning solutions.

 Phone: (616) 331-5527

 Kerry Mohney joined GVSU in 2015 as a faculty member in the Allied Health Sciences (AHS) Program.
-She enjoys sharing applicable experiences with AHS students from her 14 years of medical imaging program leadership and 21 years of working with patients in radiography, mammography, bone densitometry, and computed tomography (CT).
+She enjoys sharing applicable experiences with AHS students from her 14 years of medical imaging program leadership and 21 years of working with patients in radiography, mammography, and computed tomography (CT).